-* I wrote the following article in 2010 when Yandsen & I organized the completely idealistic, no-budget mini art festival at Sama-sama Guesthouse in Melaka.
+* I wrote the following article in July 2010 when fellow partner-in-crime, saxophonist Yong Yandsen, and I organized the completely idealistic, no-budget mini art festival at Sama-sama Guesthouse in Melaka.
 This small writing expresses my motivation and a sense of mission working in the alternative/experimental art scene in Kuala Lumpur.
 It’s still relevant today.
-Surely, we have a long way to go… (2016)
+Surely, we have a long way to go… (noted 2016)

 I got interested in organizing art events since college, inspired and influenced by the strong grass-root art community in Buffalo, New York, where I studied and intermittently living in the city for almost 8 years.
 In 2001, I came home to KL for winter school break, bringing with me a collection of 8 video artists’ works from upstate New York.
 I wanted to do a video screening at a local art venue.
 I approached a quite prestigious, self-proclaimed independent local art space with the recommendation of a local dancer.
 I proposed my little project to the director of the art space and naively requested a discounted rate for venue rental, and if possible for free, since I was doing this with no intention to make commercial payback.
 I was just a student with no money, the only thing I had was the enthusiasm to share some interesting artworks that I’d discovered abroad with fellow Malaysian audience.
 Moreover, the dancer told me that he was able to do a few experimental shows at the venue for free.
 So I was quite hopeful that the director will support the project.
 A few days later, I got a reply from the director, with a rather cold tone, she wrote: “Well, if you start to ask A or B or C about free places here and there, I’m sure you can get some spaces like someone’s living room or balcony or garage or something.
 But XX is a proper, professional art space.
 And let me tell you my dear, ART IS NOT FREE.”